- About Us

 Zackary Mullins serves as a District Executive for the Buffalo Trail Council.
 Originally from Austin, Texas, he has worked at their summer camp since 2005, filling the roles of Program Director, Aquatics Director, Archery & BB’s Range Master, Waterfront Director, and Dining Hall Manager.
 He graduated from Texas A&M in December of 2013 and was a member of their corps of cadets ROTC program for 4 years.

 Zackary began his new responsibilities as a District Executive in the Buffalo Trail Council on August 15, 2014.
-He is responsible for the Lone Star District and reports directly to Mark Richardson.
+He is responsible for the Lone Star District.

 Mary Pearce serves as the Accounting Assistant for the Buffalo Trail Council.
 Mary handles Accounts Payable, Cash Receipts, and payroll, and has been with the Council for 24 years.
 She has been married for 43 years to David Pearce who is an Eagle Scout.
 Has one son, Chris, who is also an Eagle Scout.
 Chris is married to Amber and has 2 wonderful daughters, Kiah and Cheyenne.
 The girls are very active year round soccer players and Mary and her husband are avid supporters and follow along to all the soccer games.